 The amount of detergent you need to use could vary on what the detergent recommends.
 It’s usually four times as much detergent for large loads of clothes, so that’s something that you might want to keep in mind.

 Once they’re clean and fresh off the washing machine, it’s now time to dry them.

-If you do go for a dryer, our tip would be to avoid using heat as much as possible and also avoid using cloth diapers until they’re completely cooled and dry.
+If you do go for a dryer, our tip would be to AVOID using heat as much as possible and also avoid using the cloth diapers until they’re completely cooled and dry.

 Using and stretching fabrics when they’re warm can make them more relaxed and loose, which isn’t what you’re looking for in cloth diapers.

 Depending on what types of cloth diapers you have, some accessories are a must and there are some that you can choose not to get at all.

 Diaper covers are essential for those who are using flats, prefolds, contours, and fitted cloth diapers.

 Diaper covers are an outer layer that you put over cloth diapers to absorb any liquids and prevent any leaks from happening.
 This is great for cloth diapers that aren’t water-resistant themselves!

 Diaper covers can be made of all sorts of materials, but if you’re looking for organic options, then we strongly recommend wool diaper covers.